-The cab is present all over the region, in Chianti, particularly in the strip of land between the sea and hills near Castagneto Carducci, in North Maremma, where the Bolgheri DOC rules.
+The cab can be found throughout the Chianti region, but especially near Castagneto Carducci in North Maremma, where the Bolgheri DOC rules.

 If you can try to taste some Cab from Colli Euganei, Collio, and Alto Adige, in particular Bolzano, all territories with ideal conditions in terms of temperature and soils.

-Cabernet with firm tannins and a refined style is typical of Alexander Valley.
+Cabernet with firm tannins and a refined style is typical of the Alexander Valley.

 One could say that Cabernet is a global wine, thanks to the fame of the vine, which has spread across the globe, but this comes at a cost, as it is not always easy to make Cab.
 You may find a super muscular fruity bomb hidden in lots of bottles.

-The most important thing is the grape’s skin maceration; if the moist does not remain enough in contact with skins, the wine will be too light as the opposite with maceration of at least three weeks.
-The wine will be characterized by a polyphenol charge with incredible aging potential.
+The most important factor is grape skin maceration; if the moisture does not remain in sufficient contact with the skins, the wine will be too light, whereas the opposite occurs with at least three weeks of maceration.
+The wine will be characterized by a polyphenolic charge with incredible aging potential.

-But this substance needs long, gradual aging in wood, in barriques that should be too toasted: the aim is to preserve the voluptuous charm of this wine, not to cover it.
+But this substance needs long, gradual aging in wood, in barriques that should not be too toasty; the aim is to preserve the voluptuous charm of this wine, not to cover it.

 Cabernet Sauvignon serving temperature